 JAMES HOLMES, HAYS CHEMICALS / SCIENCE PHOTO LIBRARY JAMES HOLMES, HAYS CHEMICALS / SCIENCE PHOTO LIBRARY

-A battery of mercury cells for the electrolysis of brine ( aqueous sodium chloride) in the cell room of a plant producing chlorine.
+Worker checking an external radioactive sensor that is used to monitor the level of liquid chlorine contained within the yellow tanks.
+Chlorine is produced by the electrolysis of brine, aqueous sodium chloride, here at the plant of Hays Chemicals, Cheshire, UK.
 In the electrolytic process, chlorine gas is liberated at a graphite anode (positive electrode) & sodium at a mercury cathode (negative electrode).
 Sodium dissolves in mercury to form an amalgam, which is allowed to flow into a second cell to react with water to form hydrogen & sodium hydroxide (caustic soda).
-All three products (chlorine, hydrogen & sodium hydroxide) are widely used in the chemical industry.
-The plant is at Hays Chemicals in Cheshire, UK.

 Model release available.
 Property release not required.